Part 2 | Improving Rare Disease Detection with Clinical Metabolomics

 It is critical that IMDs are diagnosed and treated quickly, as they are known to cause brain and other organ damage, developmental delay and even death.

-An Available Resource
+An Available Resource for Rare Disease Patients

 Due to the complexities associated with rare diseases, it is important for patients to feel supported.
 Genetic counselors specialize in providing personalized help around a patient’s genetic health and can serve as a great resource.
 These skilled counselors work as part of a healthcare team to guide and support patients seeking information about how inherited diseases and conditions might affect them or their families and interpret test results.

 We’d like to note that the first annual Genetic Counselor Awareness Day is taking place today, November 9th.
 It’s a day dedicated to recognizing the vital role these professionals play in patient care.

 A relatively new, sophisticated technology called metabolomics can detect abnormal levels of metabolites associated with IMDs, thereby shortening the time to final diagnosis, potentially helping improve outcomes and saving thousands of dollars in healthcare costs.
 Current diagnostic procedures are based on a series of segmented genetic and biochemical tests that can take months to yield a diagnosis and corresponding treatment plan.